- Getting there and getting around

 - Cyclists should carry a basic repairs kit.

-For your safety, visit Parklands Conservation Park in daylight hours only.
+For your safety, visit Parklands Regional Park in daylight hours only.

 Domestic animals are not permitted in this park with the exception of horses that are permitted on recreational trails as indicated on the park map.